-17.5 x 22.5 inches original aluminium plate lithograph with a layer of serigraphy, chine colle and hand-colouring on beautiful deckle edged full sheet archival Canson paper
+17.5 x 22.5 inches original aluminium plate lithograph with a layer of serigraphy, chine colle and hand-colouring on beautiful deckle-edged archival Canson paper

 Very limited edition of 5 prints